junxit/us-congress-bills-112/metadata.md

 - 2012-03-29 — Introduced in Senate
 - 2012-03-29 — Referred to the Committee on the Budget. (text of measure as introduced: CR S2259-2264)
+- 2012-04-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 356.
+- 2012-04-17 — Senate Committee on the Budget discharged pursuant to Section 300 of the Congressional Budget Act.
+- 2012-04-17 — Senate Committee on the Budget discharged pursuant to Section 300 of the Congressional Budget Act.